ykacer/Deep_Learning_DataScientist_Challenge/README.md

 ![img](.thumbnails/hw_distrib_pp.png)

-As expected, we finally get a more compact cluster showing that there is a simple pattern to separate well isolated and segmented vehicule to other connected components
+As expected, we finally get a more compact cluster showing that there is a simple pattern to separate well-isolated-and-segmented vehicules to other connected components

 Let's confirm that assumption by fitting a 2D (width, height) Gaussian distribution and plot the scores to show *goodness of fit* of each connected component